Search

 Prohibited activities under the Fair Housing Act:

-• A municipality may not reject a proposed affordable housing development or a group home in response to neighbors’ fears that racial minorities will occupy such housing
+• A municipality may not reject a proposed affordable housing development or a group home in response to neighbors’ fears that racial minorities or other protected classes will occupy such housing

 • A municipality may not require neighbor notification or a public hearing only for the development of affordable housing or group homes, but not other types of residential development